-Over the years, Gettysburg has celebrated Memorial Day by having many distinguished speakers including Rutherford Hayes, Teddy Roosevelt, Calvin Coolidge, Herbert Hoover (whose remarks were broadcast by both CBS and NBC radio networks) and Franklin Roosevelt.
+Over the years, Gettysburg Memorial Day celebrations have featured many distinguished speakers including Rutherford Hayes, Teddy Roosevelt, Calvin Coolidge, Herbert Hoover (whose remarks were broadcast by both CBS and NBC radio networks) and Franklin Roosevelt.
 For Memorial Day 1963, Vice President Lyndon Johnson was invited to be the keynote speaker as part of Gettysburg’s battle centennial festivities.
 Initially, Johnson was unenthused about making the speech, but his advisors encouraged him to attend.
 Juanita Roberts, Johnson’s personal secretary, did not send his regrets immediately and told him, “I am excited by the possibilities it could offer.”(1)

 Gettysburg’s Memorial Day festivities started with religious services throughout the area followed by a concert by the US Marine Corps Drum and Bugle Corp held on Lincoln Square